What Is Tantra?

 Surrender Not Control

 Another common misunderstanding is that this work is about control.
-Controlling energy.
-Controlling desire.
-Controlling outcomes.
+Controlling energy, desires, or outcomes.
 This may be true for men who want to increase stamina and vitality during lovemaking… but that’s about it.

 In my experience, it’s more of the opposite.